 The department provides a comprehensive education that integrates technical knowledge with management skills.

 The Bachelor of Science program provides general education courses and hands-on learning experiences.
 Construction management students learn the construction process, including safety practices, and sustainable building practices.

 Designed for those who want to advance their careers in the industry or pursue research opportunities in the field, the Master of Science degree in Construction Management program provides advanced training in risk assessment, sustainable construction, and other specialized topics.

 The top-ranked Department of Civil and Environmental Engineering at University of California, Berkeley (UC Berkeley) offers a Master of Science in Civil and Environmental Engineering with a focus on Construction Engineering and Management.

-With a focus on sustainable practices, project management, and other key aspects of construction engineering and management, the program prepares students for leadership roles in the industry.
+With a focus on sustainable practices and other key aspects of engineering and management, the program equips construction management students with business skills, preparing them for leadership roles in the construction industry.

 The curriculum combines coursework with a strong emphasis on hands-on learning experiences.
 Students have access to state-of-the-art facilities, including the Jacobs Institute for Design Innovation and the Terner Center for Housing Innovation, as well as opportunities to participate in internships, co-op experiences, or research projects.

 The Department of Civil and Environmental Engineering at the University of Michigan-Ann Arbor offers a Master of Science in Construction Engineering and Management.